 “Most folks know that restaurant meals can often be expensive, but working people can’t simply skip lunch,” said Timothy Wiedman, retired associate professor of management and human resources at Doane University.
 “Still, how many people realize the cost difference between a reasonably priced restaurant meal and a brown-bag lunch made at home?”

-For example, Applebee’s least expensive lunch combo plus a drink, tax and tip totals about $11.50, he said.
-So you’d spend $57.50 a week if you ate lunch at this restaurant chain every work day, Wiedman said.
+For example, Chili’s lunch combo plus a drink, tax and tip totals about $13.
+So, you’d spend $65 a week if you ate lunch at this restaurant chain every workday, Wiedman said.
 However, a sandwich made at home with low-fat lunch meat on whole-grain bread, a dozen baby carrots, a small individually sized box of raisins for dessert and a can of diet soda can be assembled for about $2.80 per day, he said.

 Rather than shell out $30 or more on a Halloween costume, you can make your own for a fraction of the cost.